dmnsgn/bird-oid/README.md

 ### behaviors.followPath(options) ⇒ <code>module:gl-matrix~vec3</code>

-Path following behavior enables a character to steer along a predetermined path, such as a roadway, corridor or tunnel.
+"Path following behavior enables a character to steer along a predetermined path, such as a roadway, corridor or tunnel."

 **Kind**: static method of [<code>behaviors</code>](#module_behaviors)